Do you live in a safe neighbourhood? Here’s how to tell

 Finding a safe neighbourhood to live in will take some detective work.
 The best way to gather information is old school.
 So, get on your feet and start talking to the locals.

-Once you have, back these views up with data from the national crime database and the local police.
+Once you have, back these views up with data from the national crime database and talk with the local police.
+The more data you have, the more informed decision you can make.

 Also, drive down the street on at least 3 different occasions at different times of the day.